 What is Lymphedema and What Causes It?

-Lymphedema is a disorder of the lymphatic system — the network of tissues, vessels and organs that move a fluid called lymph throughout the body.
-Lymph carries nutrients and proteins to your cells and tissues.
+Lymphedema is a disorder of the lymphatic system — the network of tissues, vessels, and organs that move a fluid called lymph throughout the body.
+Lymph fluid carries nutrients, proteins, white blood cells (lymphocytes), fats, and cellular waste to your body’s cells and tissues.
+The lymphatic system cleans tissues of pathogens, transports fats from the intestines, and returns fluid to the blood to maintain balance.

 - swelling